ADH: 18 new flu cases, 5 hospitalizations in Arkansas - NewsBreak

 There were no deaths reported this week, though health officials noted that the state has reported 24 flu deaths this season.

 The report shows that 14,558 positive tests have been reported by healthcare providers since Sept.
-27, 2021.How to conserve fuel as gas prices hit all time high
+27, 2021.One-third of Americans in new survey say pandemic is over

 Health officials noted that the reported numbers only reflect a portion of the actual number of flu cases in the state.